VUEngine/vuengine.github.io/documentation/user-guide/communications.md

     /*
     * Data will be sent sychroniously.
 This means that if the cable is disconnected during
-    * transmission, the mutator is undefined.
+    * transmission, the behavior is undefined.
     */
     do
     {